Feeds:

 We stood overlooking the Hebden Bridge Valley, where as if on cue, it began to snow.
 The bright sun flecked glittering flakes, slowly accumulating into a glistening blanket resting delicately against these heavy stones.
 I was struck with both the ethereal and heaviness of life on that winter morning.

 A few years later my partner and I went to Manchester for a summer holiday.
 His parents had grown up there and wanted to show us their old stomping grounds.
 I could listen endlessly about the places people speak about that are/were important to them.
-Their old corner store, where they used to catch a bus, the location of their first kiss, where they learned how to ride a bike, you get the idea.
-I loved hearing and seeing the places that were important to them, carried over to us, who would look at these places differently, to carry the memories of locations and their importance.
+Their old corner store, where they used to catch a bus, the location of their first kiss, where they learned how to ride a bike- you get the idea.
+I loved hearing and seeing the places that were important to them, carried over to us, who would look at these places differently, to carry the memories, their importance.
 Our earthly connections to places, people and things.
-To say to others that this place matters, but I understand after me, it may not matter to anyone else and maybe sharing it with you makes it matter a little longer.
+To say to others that this place matters, I understand after me, it may not matter to anyone else but maybe sharing it with you makes it matter a little longer.

 It was during this trip that my partner wanted to go to various locations outside of the city to take photographs of buildings.
 Which if you know my partner is of no surprise.
 He loves photography.
 He loves buildings.
 Normally, I don’t mind being a travel companion on these photographic and architectural excursions, but as we were back North, I had only one place on my mind.